-Choosing the development environment- The software environment and tools you choose will have a significant impact on the overall cost of your test system.
+Choosing the development environment-

+The software environment and tools you choose will have a significant impact on the overall cost of your test system.
 When choosing your software environment, consider more than just the purchase price of the software.
 Also, consider how easy it is to learn and use the software, how hard it is to connect to other languages, devices or enterprise applications, as well as support and maintenance costs.
-Over the life of a test system, software support and maintenance costs.
+Over the life of a test system, software support and maintenance costs alone can exceed hardware costs.